Introduction: Crazy Good Sleep

 I have come to like slipping my copper square under an elastic band to hold the copper against my skin.
 The photo shows slipping the copper square under the elastic band on top of my socks.
 It normally goes an inch or two into my sock.
 Find a place on your skin where you do not notice its presence.
 That is very easy to do.
 During the cold of winter sleeping with socks on feels good.
 An elastic band around your waist on your sleepwear works, too.

 The black bulging section on the wire is some heat shrink tubing that covers a diode and provides some physical strength to reinforce the diode and solder joints from physical damage.
 If you choose to use a diode to limit EMFs you may use it together with a toroidal coil, or separately.
 The silver polarity band on the diode should be placed so it is toward the wall outlet and away from your body.
 You want electrons to flow into your body.
 See the second photo.
 It shows a test for getting the diode connection right and for testing to see if a diode is still good.
-Use the diode test function on a multimeter.
-While the use of a diode is optional, I recently had opportunity to compare a wire with a diode and a wire without a diode.
+Use the diode test function on a multimeter.* While the use of a diode is optional, I recently had opportunity to compare a wire with a diode and a wire without a diode.
 I could tell right away the wire with the diode was better and the only way to use a grounding wire.
 Diodes were easy to get before Radio Shack stores went out of business.
 Often you can harvest a diode from an old piece of electronic equipment, but use a heat sink to protect the diode from too much heat that can destroy it.
 Keep the wattage of the soldering iron as low as possible to avoid too much heat.
 Or, find a friend who dabbles in electronics, maybe a radio amateur, and ask if he can give or sell you a diode.
 I find myself making grounding wires for friends, so I ordered a quantity of diodes on-line to have on hand.

 I sometimes slide the copper square up a sleeve on my T-shirt and just onto the back of my shoulder where it will be pressed against my skin.
 Sometimes I slip the copper square under the elastic waistband on my undershorts.
 Any of these seem to work well.
 In all cases, I need to pull the copper square off of my skin in the morning.
 This is especially true on another cable I made.
 I used Duck Tape to cover the diode and it folded over to make a strip about 1/2 inch wide.
 That smooth surface really sticks to my skin.
 The copper square does not move during the night, but I do not thrash around a lot when I sleep, either.
 I have never had the wire separate from contact with my body during the night.